 Keep tissues on your desk and cough or sneeze into a tissue.

-Stay at home if you feel sick with flu-like symptoms, such as a fever or chills and a cough or sore throat.
+Stay at home if you feel sick with flu-like symptoms like a fever or chills and a cough or sore throat.
 Other symptoms include runny nose, headache, fatigue, diarrhea, and vomiting.
-Contact your doctor to find out whether you should be tested or treated for the flu.
+Contact your health care provider to find out whether you should be tested or treated for the flu.

-Stay at home until at least 24 hours after you no longer have a temperature of 100 degrees or higher without the use of fever-reducing medicine.
+Stay at home until at least 24 hours after you no longer have a temperature of 100°F (38°C) or higher without the use of fever-reducing medicine.
 Some symptoms may remain.

 If you have a family member who has the flu but you feel well, it is safe to go to work.
 Check your health daily and stay home if you start to feel sick.

 © 2000-2015 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.